harlan-zw/nuxt-skew-protection/README.md

 #### Commercial License

-Nuxt Skew Protection requires a [Nuxt SEO Pro License](https://nuxtseo.com/pro) when using it for commercial projects.
+Nuxt Skew Protection requires a paid license when using it for commercial projects.
 With this license, your source code remains proprietary.

+See the [Nuxt SEO Pro](https://nuxtseo.com/pricing) to purchase or contact me at harlan@harlanzw.com.

 Commercial use includes:
 - Use in commercial products or services